 - Sticky Tape

 To turn your whiteboard into an exciting teaching tool!
 Depending on the type, these can be used to point to things written on the board which is great for practising vocabulary, used to randomly select things written on the board or used to help you draw a neat circle on which are great for Venn diagrams.

-Check out our resources to make your own or purchase a ready made all in one Whiteboard spinner here.
+Check out our resource to make your own here.